smlavine/tmp/README.md

 # [tmp](https://sr.ht/~smlavine/tmp)

+**Note:** *This is an old, incomplete design that I don't work on anymore.
+It is unfinished and will likely always be.*

 Simple temporary file uploads over SSH.

 This is still in the design stage.
 No code has been written yet.